cliffeby/DuckpinV001/README.md

 Next was the use of GPIO pins on the RPI.
 I started with the obligatory single blinking led on a breadboard powered by the RPI and quickly moved on connecting the GPIO pins to SainSmart 8 and 4-Channel Relay Modules.
 Like my learning Python syntax and OpenCV, I created some simple programs to get feedback.

-Finally, I turned to IoT to send a store data.
+Finally, I turned to IoT to send and store data.
 I started with AWS and struggled to load the Python instance on the RPI.
 I can’t recall the installation issue, but once installed I simply could not set the required credentials.
 Naming conventions in the tutorials seemed inconsistent, even with my background in writing several AWS lambda functions.
 After many hours, I turned to Azure IoT for Python and it just worked.
 I had a sample IoT client sending data to Azure and storing it in Blob Storage in less than an hour.

 So far, so good.
 On to the design process.
 ### _Hardware Design_